 We booked a holiday at the three-month mark to celebrate making it to that point — it gave us something to focus on and look forward to.
 It’s still one of the best holidays we’ve ever been on together.

 You have two beautiful boys.
 Has it been hard or healing (or both) welcoming other children into your family?

 After the death of Tilly, we commenced IVF treatment with the aim to get pregnant again quickly.

 Managing subsequent pregnancies was very tough, especially as I was so desperate to have another girl.
 Having to answer questions like “Is this your first?” posed by strangers on an almost daily basis, was challenging.
 Also, during my third pregnancy with my son Hamish, I was unwell and at one point we thought we could lose another baby.

 The light in my life now is incredible.
 I’m so fortunate to have two healthy, happy and loving little boys.
 They provide me so much joy, and this whole experience has taught me a lot about who I am, what matters to me, and my values.

 What more can be done to prevent stillbirth?
 What have you learnt that could practically help others who are pregnant?

 - Count the kicks.
 Track your baby’s movement and understand what is normal.
 Movement does not slow down in late-term pregnancy.

 - Ask questions.
-If it is your first baby, it is OK to have concerns and ask questions.
-I went private the first time, and public in my subsequent pregnancies.
-I’m an advocate of both, but suggest you choose a provider who makes you feel like any question is OK to ask.
+If it’s your first baby, it’s okay to have concerns and ask questions.
+I went private the first time and public in my subsequent pregnancies.
+I’m an advocate of both but suggest you choose a provider who makes you feel like any question is OK to ask.